fireflyprotocol/pro-sdk/ts/sdk/src/docs/TradeApi.md

 # **postWithdraw**
 > postWithdraw(withdrawRequest)

-Initiates a withdraw action to withdraw some amount of assets from a user\'s account
+Initiates a withdraw action to remove some amount of funds from a user\'s account.

 ### Example